Pacific Grove leaders to consider resolution that apologies to Chinese community – KION546

 Pacific Grove leaders to consider resolution that apologies to Chinese community

-PACIFIC GROVE, Calif.
-(KION-TV)-- The City of Pacific Grove will be considering an apology letter to the Chinese community for the treatment of Chinese settlers at the Point Alones Fishing Village.
+PACIFIC GROVE, Calif.- The City of Pacific Grove will be considering an apology letter to the Chinese community for the treatment of Chinese settlers at the Point Alones Fishing Village.

 According to the Committee's agenda, more than 40 members of the community were consulted, including village descendants, members of local and regional Chinese American organizations, Pacific Grove and Monterey County residents of Asian and non-Asian backgrounds.